Feature-Based Software Design Pattern Detection: Reproducibility

 \section{Reproducibility}

-For the purpose of reproducibility of our results, we have released our complete implementation with the annotated reference set and the result files to the public as an open-source project via our online appendix at~\url{https://figshare.com/s/1f1d3a3d99d20b68e07f}.
+For the purpose of reproducibility of our results, we have released our complete implementation with the annotated reference set and the result files to the public as an open-source project via our online appendix at~\url{https://github.com/najamnazar/designpatterndetection}.
+The codelabeller online tool's code is accessible at \url{https://github.com/najamnazar/codelabeller}.